About this Article

 But there is a catch with the use of PWAs…

-- A PWA framework introduces another layer of code complexity that will have you relying more heavily on a computer consulting firm or IT expert with development skills on WooCommerce as well as PWA’s.
-FYI… the dev favorite for PWA development is the REACT framework.
+1. A PWA framework introduces a very high level of code technology that will have you relying more heavily on a computer consulting firm or IT expert with development skills on WooCommerce as well as PWA’s.

-- Compatibility issues and some changes to your Woocommerce site will be necessary to make a PWA work effectively.
+2. Compatibility issues and some changes to your WooCommerce site will be necessary to make a PWA work effectively.
 Again, this requires someone who is proficient with WooCommerce and the PWA framework libraries.

 Here are some great articles on the subject of PWA’s by their appropriate authors: